 Here are some smaller tomato varieties you can grow in your dorm room:

 Determinate tomato plants produce fruit once and then die off.
-To make sure you have fruits at different times of year, stagger the planting of tomato seeds once every 1 or 2 weeks.
+To make sure you have fruit at different times of the year, stagger the planting of tomato seeds once every few weeks.

 Potting mix should provide a good growing medium for tomato plants.
 Combined with 10-10-10 liquid fertilizer mixed into water, your tomato plants should thrive and produce plenty of fruit for you.